EU leaders to press Hungary on Ukraine funding deal – DW – 01/31/2024

 EU 'doomed to unanimity'

-The bloc's rules dictate backing is needed from all member states for big-ticket decisions such as sanctions, integrating new members or changing the bloc's budget.
+The bloc's rules dictate unanimous backing for big-ticket decisions such as sanctions, integrating new members or changing the bloc's budget.
 That means Hungary will be able to continue exercising veto rights in the future.

 Could Hungary be stripped of EU voting rights?